Luke Littler hits nine-dart finish on the way to landing his first ranking title

 Price did not elaborate on why he felt the playing conditions were so poor.
 The second Players Championship event takes place at the same venue on Tuesday.

-A PDC spokesperson told the PA news agency: “Gerwyn decided not to complete his match against Brendan Dolan and left the venue immediately.
+A Professional Darts Corporation spokesperson told the PA news agency: “Gerwyn decided not to complete his match against Brendan Dolan and left the venue immediately.

 “We understand he felt the venue was cold.”